tvay11/tvay11/README.md

-## About me
+## About Me

-My Name is Thang Vay.
-I recently graduated from Saint Louis University with a passion for software engineering.
-My journey in the tech industry is fueled by my love for solving real-world problems through innovative software solutions.
-Please feel free to explore my repositories to get a sense of the projects I'm passionate about.
+Hi, I'm Thang Vay, a recent graduate of Saint Louis University with a deep passion for software engineering.
+My journey in the tech industry is driven by a love for solving real-world problems through innovative software solutions.
+Feel free to explore my repositories to see the projects I'm passionate about.
+Currently, I'm working on a travel guides website that helps travelers explore new destinations.
+Check it out: [Travelume](https://www.travelume.com/).

 ## Projects

 ### Hello World
 - **Technologies Used**: JavaScript, Node.js, Express, Google Firebase, Material UI, React